newchuyalong/libgdx-learning/Scene2d.ui.md

 Widgets that perform clipping, such as ScrollPane, use `glScissor` which uses a screen aligned rectangle.
 These widgets cannot be rotated.

+If excessive batch flushes are occurring due to transform being enabled on many groups, `CpuSpriteBatch` can be used for the stage.
+This avoids does transformations using the CPU to avoid flushing the batch.

 ## <a id="Layout_Widgets"></a>Layout widgets ##

 ### <a id="Table"></a>Table ###